 - It’s a dry heat, but it’s still hot.
 Most of the southern regions will be over 100º and in the north, you may find it about 15º cooler.
 I find that 115º is much more bearable than 90º with full humidity, but it’s not everyone’s cup of tea.
 This is the time to visit the northern parts of Arizona, particularly those in higher altitudes.

 Best Places to Elope in Arizona

 The hardest question you’ll have to answer for your Arizona elopement is: where to elope in Arizona?
 Not because there is low availability or few locations either.
-Its tough to decide because Arizona is so full of locations to get married in that its hard to narrow which one fits your wedding dream the best.
+It’s tough to decide because Arizona is so full of locations to get married that it’s hard to narrow down which one fits your wedding dream the best.
 There are multiple national parks, state parks, and even larger cities that would all make for interesting and unique wedding days.

 Northern Arizona Elopements

 Northern Arizona is home to a lot of my absolute favorite Arizona elopement locations.
-It’s a little more temperate than Phoenix, and feels more spread out.
-You can cool off here in the summer and see snow covered mountains in the winter.
-Oh, but most importantly it’s home to Horsehoe Bend, Antelope Canyon, and Monument Valley.
+It’s a little more temperate than Phoenix and feels more spread out.
+You can cool off here in the summer and see snow-covered mountains in the winter.
+Oh, but most importantly it’s home to Horseshoe Bend, Antelope Canyon, and Monument Valley.

 I can’t explain my extreme love for this place, but I have used two images from it in this blog alone.
 Horseshoe Bend is incredible at sunsets and makes for a perfect ceremony site.
 Stars are super visible from here at night as well.